Karl is a longtime freelancer who's passionate about music, art, and writing.

-Cairn, by the Institute ’91, is a sonic journey, a ride through landscapes that can seem full of shimmering light or dark threats and menace.
-The tracks each generate an interesting emotional ride that travels from moments of tranquil flow to dark tension, from delicate shimmering synths to the Stygian depths of the deepest bass rumble.
-The tracks seem to work best in order and I suspect that The Institute 91’ carefully considered their order to produce this aural journey.
+Cairn, by The Institute 91', is a sonic journey, a ride through landscapes that can seem full of shimmering light or dark threats and menace.
+Each track generates an interesting emotional ride that travels from moments of tranquil flow to dark tension, from delicate shimmering synths to the Stygian depths of the deepest bass rumble.
+The tracks seem to work best in order, and I suspect that The Institute 91’ carefully considered their order to produce this aural journey.

 There is no doubt that Cairn is a bass-heavy album.
 The Institute 91’ has worked to produce intensely deep, heavy and rumbling bass that moves underneath the tracks with tectonic force.
 It turns out that bass can have many moods.
 On some tracks, it serves as river that carries the lighter synth elements smoothly over it and on others it is a terrifying black maw that reaches out to engulf the listener and drag them down into an endless abyss.

 All of the various moods that synths can produce are also on display on Cairn.
 There are passages of crystalline shimmering synth that sparkle delicately and also moments of grinding, crunching aggression that smash and shudder through the tracks with ferocity.
 The variety and complexity of the synth sounds is part of what drives the sensation of being taken on a journey.
 The ear never gets tired but all of the sounds fit together in a way that feels very cohesive and coherent.

 One unique musical touch that I wasn’t sure of at first was the sax.
 It seemed incongruous to me initially.
 However, the more I listened, the more it grew on me.
 It provided a useful counterpoint to the high wound tension of some of the tracks and a smooth flow of sound that emphasized the calm on other tracks.
 The Institute 91' seems to have used it only when there was a reason to do so.